USB hardware: USB battery charging

-USB Battery Charging (BC) defines a charging port, which may be a charging downstream port (CDP), with data, or a dedicated charging port (DCP) without data.
-Dedicated charging ports can be found on USB power adapters to run attached devices and battery packs.
-Charging ports on a host with both kinds will be labelled.
+USB Battery Charging (BC) defines a charging port, which may be a charging downstream port (CDP), with data, or a dedicated charging port (DCP), without data.
+Dedicated charging ports can be found on USB power adapters to run and charge attached devices and charge battery packs.
+Charging ports on a host with both kinds will be labeled.

 The charging device identifies a charging port by non-data signaling on the D+ and D− terminals.
 A dedicated charging port places a resistance not exceeding 200 Ω across the D+ and D− terminals.

 Per the base specification, any device attached to a standard downstream port (SDP) must initially be a low-power device, with high-power mode contingent on later USB configuration by the host.
 Charging ports, however, can immediately supply between 0.5 and 1.5 A of current.
 The charging port must not apply current limiting below 0.5 A, and must not shut down below 1.5 A or before the voltage drops to 2 V.

 Since these currents are larger than in the original standard, the extra voltage drop in the cable reduces noise margins, causing problems with High Speed signaling.
 Battery Charging Specification 1.1 specifies that charging devices must dynamically limit bus power current draw during High Speed signaling; 1.2 specifies that charging devices and ports must be designed to tolerate the higher ground voltage difference in High Speed signaling.

 Revision 1.2 of the specification was released in 2010.
-It made several changes, and increased limits including allowing 1.5 A on charging downstream ports for unconfigured devices—allowing High Speed communication while having a current up to 1.5 A. Also, support was removed for charging port detection via resistive mechanisms.
+It made several changes and increased limits, including allowing 1.5 A on charging downstream ports for unconfigured devices—allowing High Speed communication while having a current up to 1.5 A. Also, support was removed for charging-port detection via resistive mechanisms.

 Before the Battery Charging Specification was defined, there was no standardized way for the portable device to inquire how much current was available.
-For example, Apple's iPod and iPhone chargers indicate the available current by voltages on the D− and D+ lines.
+For example, Apple's iPod and iPhone chargers indicate the available current by voltages on the D− and D+ lines (sometimes also called "Apple Brick ID").
 When D+ = D− = 2.0 V, the device may pull up to 900 mA.
 When D+ = 2.0 V and D− = 2.8 V, the device may pull up to 1 A of current.
 When D+ = 2.8 V and D− = 2.0 V, the device may pull up to 2 A of current.
+The maximum power delivered with this method was 12.48 W (5.2 V, 2.4 A), with D+ = D- = 2.7 V.